 Editors’ Note

-The year 5881 (2021) was very challenging.
-Despite the difficulties which the Covid pandemic imposed on the world, research and creative activity continued, as expressed in the many articles presented in this booklet, the second published this year.
-This booklet, like the previous one, includes six articles which have passed the peer review process, one of them in English.
+This past year of 5881 (2021) has been a particularly challenging one in light of the serious difficulties posed by the COVID-19 throughout the world.
+Nevertheless, research and creative activity has continued to flourish, as can be seen in the many articles presented in this booklet, the second published this year.
+This booklet, like the previous one, includes six articles, one of them in English, that have passed our peer review process.

-The first article in the Hebrew section is from the field of the historical geography of the Benjaminite region.
-In this paper, Prof. Yigal Levin presents the different biblical sources which mention Qiryat Ye’arim, and discusses the geographical location of this city within the context of the tribal borders of Judah and Benjamin.
-In light of this analysis, the author raises doubts about the recent claim by Israel Finkelstein and Thomas Romer regarding the connection between the Kingdom of Israel and the archeological remains found in their recent excavations in Dir El-Azar, the site of Qiryat Ye’arim.
+The context of the opening article in the Hebrew section is the historical geography of the Benjaminite region.
+In this paper, Prof. Yigal Levin presents the different biblical sources that mention Qiryat Ye’arim, and discusses this city’s geographical location within the context of the tribal borders of Judah and Benjamin.
+Based on this analysis, the author raises doubts about the recent claim by Israel Finkelstein and Thomas Romer regarding the connection between the Kingdom of Israel and the archeological remains found in their recent excavations in Dir El-Azar, the site of Qiryat Ye’arim.

-In the second article Yair Almakeyas and Dr. Aharon Tavger present a system of pits with bell-shaped cross sections which was recently discovered in the El-Hamam ruins in Northern Samaria.
-By comparing them to similar sites in the mountain region, the authors conclude that the pits were used for storing agricultural produce or as an underground winery during the Iron Age, a finding which points to the centrality and importance of the site during this period.
+In the second article, Yair Almakeyas and Dr. Aharon Tavger present a system of pits with bell-shaped cross sections recently discovered in the El-Hamam ruins in Northern Samaria.
+Comparing them to similar sites in the mountain region, the authors conclude that the pits were either used for storing agricultural produce or served as an underground winery during the Iron Age, a finding indicating the centrality and importance of the site during this period.

-The third article also deals with new discoveries from Samaria.
-In this paper, Zeʼev Ḥ. Erlikh (Zabo) and Meir Rotter present the reliefs of four menorahs which were uncovered in Kafr Hajjah on the stone façade of two houses, probably in secondary use.
+The third article also addresses new discoveries from Samaria.
+In this paper, Ze’ev Ḥ. Erlich (Zabo) and Meir Rotter present the reliefs of four menorahs uncovered in Kafr Hajjah on the stone façade of two houses that were probably of secondary use.
 The authors date these menorahs, as well as similar ones found in Kafr Hajjah and its immediate surroundings, and discuss the use of this motif by the Samarians in the Roman and Byzantine periods.

-The fourth article presents a new study from the field of archeology.
-In this paper, Dr. Gershon Bar-Kokhba describes the structure of the “Yosefiya” which was constructed in the middle ages adjacent to the structure above the Cave of the Patriarchs (“Ma’arat haMachpela”), and discusses the various architectural elements within it.
-In addition, the author presents the findings of a subterranean study carried out with the aid of ground penetrating radar.
-The researchers discovered that the structure was built over a Roman-era water reservoir which served those who came to the Cave.
-The discovery of the Roman reservoir and the analysis of the architectural elements within the structure enable scholars to reconstruct the various uses of the “Yosefiya” over time.
+The fourth article presents a new study from the field of underground mapping.
+In this paper, Dr. Gershon Bar-Cochva describes the Yussefiyah structure built in the Middle Ages adjacent to the structure above the Cave of the Patriarchs (Ma’arat HaMachpela), and discusses the various architectural elements within it.
+In addition, the author presents the findings of a subterranean study carried out with ground-penetrating radar, which aided in the discovery that the structure was built over a Roman era water reservoir that served visitors to the Cave.
+The discovery of the Roman reservoir and the analysis of the architectural elements within the structure enables scholars to reconstruct the various uses of the Yussefiyah over the course of time.

-The final article in the Hebrew section of this booklet deals with the history of the archeology in the central mountain region.
-In this paper, Mordechai Lash, Prof. Yossi Goldstein and Prof. Yitzchak Shai describe the state of archeological activity in Judea and Samaria in the years 1948-1967, under Jordanian rule.
-The authors present the attitudes of the Jordanian authorities and of the delegations of foreign researchers toward the archeological sites and the scant excavations carried out in the area, and expose new information regarding undercover Israeli involvement in archeological activity beyond the border.
+The closing article in the Hebrew section of this booklet deals with the history of the archeological work conducted in the central mountain region.
+In this paper, Mordechai Lash, Prof. Yossi Goldstein, and Prof. Yitzhaq Shai describe the state of archeological activity in Judea and Samaria during the years of Jordanian rule, 1948–1967.
+The authors review the attitudes of the Jordanian authorities and of the delegations of foreign researchers toward the archeological sites and discuss the few excavations carried out in the area during this period, revealing new information regarding secret Israeli involvement in archeological activity beyond the border.